ydooWoody/monkaSteerViz/README.md

 2. Under settings/properties for the source change the height/width to 1000/1000.
 3. (Optional, but nice) Use custom framerate and set to 60fps

+(By default the background is transparent because idk why it wouldnt be, but that (like most things), is labeled in the html file for changing.)

 ## How to use

 All settings can be changed simply in the html file, just modify according to the instructions there.
 Default button layout is: